craftercms/docs/source/.new-ia/by-role/system-admin/security/configure-ssl-tls.rst

    *localhost:8443/studio*

-You should see similar screens as shown :ref:`above<ssl-test-your-setup>` when we setup SSL/TLS for a traditional deployment.
+You should see similar screens as shown :ref:`above<newIa-ssl-test-your-setup>` when we setup SSL/TLS for a traditional deployment.